 Alaska is a unique state when it comes to cold chain logistics.
 The state is home to many different types of businesses that rely on cold chain transportation, including:

 - Cosmetic manufacturers

 Alaska’s cold climate presents a challenge for freight providers.
-That is why it is important to choose a provider that has experience shipping to and from the state.
+That is why choosing a provider with experience shipping to and from the state is important.